-Newhall thief jailed after targeting same store THREE times in fortnight
+Newhall thief jailed after targeting same store THREE times

 "He admitted fully he was responsible and he had been stealing effectively because he did not have any money and this was the only way of earning some."

-Albrighton had been handed a suspended sentence for shoplifting on December 8 at the same court but, within three weeks, he was stealing again.
+The court heard Albrighton had been handed a suspended sentence for shoplifting on December 8 at the same court but, within three weeks, he was stealing again.

 He entered the Sainsbury’s supermarket in Newhall on December 29 and left having failed to pay for £69 of coffee.

-On January 4, he returned to the same store and took another £29.70 of coffee.
+On January 4, he returned to the same store and took another £29.70 worth of coffee.

 He then carried out the theft of toiletries from Dean and Smedley on January 5 and his final offence saw him return to Sainsbury’s on January 10 and steal £33.50 of salmon.